-Figure 11 shows daily averaged TWV maps - with the ice cloud filtering (Section 2.7) already applied - for the AMSU-B/MHS algorithm (top and second row), as well as from a different data product based on AMSR-E observations (Wentz and Meissner, 2006) over open ocean (third row) and ERA5 reanalysis daily mean (bottom) in winter (left) and summer (right).
-The days
+Figure 11 shows daily averaged TWV maps with the ice cloud filtering (Sect.
+2.7) already applied for the AMSU-B-MHS algorithm (top and second row), as well as from a dif-

-- 5 chosen to represent each season (6 January and 6 July, 2008, respectively) show how a typical retrieval looks like for the respective season.
-The first thing to notice is the difference in spatial coverage of AMSU-B TWV between winter and summer.
-In summer, AMSU-B/MHS retrieval is restricted to the drier regions, mostly over sea ice and Greenland (the upper limit of the retrieval is usually about 15 kg/m2 for sea ice surfaces).
-In winter, the retrieval is possible over most of the land, open water areas and sea ice.
-Meanwhile, there is no significant coverage variation shown between seasons for the AMSR-E retrieval: - 10 most open water areas are covered.
-In consequence, the area covered by both methods is smaller in summer, as we can note in the map illustrating the regional coverage - for the same days - of both algorithms in Figure 12 (orange area shows joint coverage).
-Still, TWV is retrieved in most of the Arctic in both seasons.
-Another consequence is that in summer the overlap area is small.
-In this particular example of Figure 12, there is no overlap between both datasets.
-As for the ERA5 dataset, the agreement with both AMSU-B and AMSR-E is qualitatively good, showing similar patterns, particularly in winter. - To visualize the areas affected by the ice cloud artifact, Figure 13 shows different areas of interest before (left) and after (right) filtering, for different days spaced evenly throughout 2008 (each three months approximately: 6th of January, 2nd of April, 6th of July and 14th of October).
+To visualize the areas affected by the ice cloud artefact, Fig. 13 shows different areas of interest before (left) and after (right) filtering, for different days spaced evenly throughout 2008 (approximately every 3 months: 6 January, 2 April, 6 July and 14 October).
 These areas have been chosen as representative cases for the season.
-Most features small regions of low TWV surrounded by high TWV are removed, but there are still some small areas of low values of TWV (such as the retrieved regions in the land around 70° W, 62°N Figure 13 (October, bottom right)).
-Note that these incorrectly - 20 retrieved areas are surrounded by grey values which represent water vapour too high to be retrieved with the AMSU-B method (about >7 kg/m2 over ocean or land surfaces).
+Most features (small regions of low TWV surrounded by high TWV) are removed, but there are still some small areas of low values of TWV (such as the retrieved regions in the land around 62° N, 70° W Fig. 13 (October, bottom right)).
+Note that these incorrectly retrieved areas are surrounded by grey values which represent water vapour too high to be retrieved with the AMSU-B method (about $>7 \text{ kg m}^{-2}$ over ocean or land surfaces).
 We confirmed by comparison to the ERA5 atmospheric reanalysis that the remaining high TWV values are within the expected range.
-Also the high, >14 kg/m2, TWV values on 6th July 2008 in the Hudson Bay area are in agreement with ERA5.
+Also the high, $>14 \text{ kg m}^{-2}$, TWV values on 6 July 2008 in the Hudson Bay area are in agreement with ERA5.

-To show the overall effectiveness of the ice cloud filtering, we have compiled all the overlapping retrieved TWV from AMSU-B and AMSR-E for the complete months of January (top) and July (bottom) from 2006 to 2008, shown in Figure 14.
-Before filtering for ice cloud artefacts (left), there is a big cluster of data with high AMSR-E values for relatively low AMSU-B values.
+To show the overall effectiveness of the ice cloud filtering, we have compiled all the overlapping retrieved TWV from AMSU-B and AMSR-E for the complete months of January (Fig. 14a, b) and July (Fig. 14c, d) from 2006 to 2008.
+Before filtering for ice cloud artefacts (Fig. 14a, c), there is a big cluster of data with high AMSR-E values for relatively low AMSU-B values.
 Those correspond to the values affected by convective clouds with high ice content.
-Note that the overlap area between AMSR-E and AMSU-B is small (Figure 12) and therefore cloud artefacts make up a large fraction of the overlap data points, particularly in summer.
-After filtering (Figure 14, right) the AMSU-B retrieval, they are gone.
-Additionally, the fit performed
+Note that the overlap area between AMSR-E and AMSU-B is small (Fig. 12) and therefore cloud artefacts make up a large fraction of the overlap data points, particularly in summer.
+After filtering (Fig. 14b, d) the AMSU-B retrieval, they are g